minhtran-q/aws-knowledge/README.md

   <summary>What is AWS API Gateway</summary>
   <br/>

   AWS API Gateway acts as an intermediary between clients and backend services, handling various tasks to streamline and secure communication.
+API Gateway is highly avaiable and scalable, it also handle authorization, throttling, caching, CORS, transformation, OpenAPI spec, and much more.

 </details>